7 working solutions to fix windows 10 slow boot or startup problem 2020

 First, perform a Clean boot to check and find out if any third party application causing the problem which takes login time to boot windows 10.

-To perform clean boot Press windows + R, type msconfig and ok to open system configuration utility.
-Here move to services tab, check the Hide all Microsoft services checkbox and Disable all button, to disable all non Windows services that start with Windows.
+To perform clean boot Press Windows + R, type msconfig, and ok to open system configuration utility.
+Here move to the services tab, check the Hide all Microsoft services checkbox and Disable all button, to disable all non-Windows services that start with Windows.

 Disable Fast Startup

 Fast Startup is default enabled feature in Windows 10.
 This option is supposed to reduce startup time by pre-loading some boot information before your PC shuts off.
 While the name sounds promising, it’s been causing issues for a lot of people and is the first thing you should disable when you have boot problems.

 Open Control Panel\All Control Panel Items\Power Options, then click Choose what the power buttons do in the left panel.
 You’ll need to provide administrator permission to change the settings on this page, so click the text at the top of the screen that reads Change settings that are currently unavailable.
 Now, untick Turn on fast startup (recommended) and Save Changes to disable this setting.

 Change Power Options to High Performance